 See Related: Best Vacation Dresses for Summer & Beach Trips

-I might be biased, but I find Hawaii to be one of the most stunning places in the world.
-For this reason, it’s essential to bring some sort of camera with you on your trip.
+I might be biased, but I find Hawaii one of the most stunning places in the world.
+For this reason, it’s essential to bring a camera with you on your trip.

 I also recommend, if possible, a waterproof action camera like a GoPro Hero10 Black.
-You’ll most likely be enjoying a lot of outdoor activities, and a GoPro is a fabulous way to capture these moments.
+You’ll most likely enjoy many outdoor activities, and a GoPro is a fabulous way to capture these moments.

-Since most of your time will probably be outside, a portable charger is also a must.
-I highly recommend anything by the Anker brand; their power banks are long-lasting and charge your phone faster than they would if it were plugged into a wall!
+A portable charger is also necessary since most of your time will probably be outside.
+I highly recommend anything by the Anker brand; their power banks are long-lasting and charge your phone faster than they would if plugged into a wall!

-Don’t forget the chargers you’ll need to go along with any electronics you plan to bring.
+Don’t forget the chargers you’ll need and any electronics you plan to bring.
 Hawaii has the same outlets as the rest of the United States, so there is no need to bring converters.

 See Related: Best Family Travel Insurance Plans

-Dry bags are great to have if you plan to do something on the water like kayaking or paddle boarding and don’t have anyone to watch your belongings on the beach for you.
+Losing an expensive pair of sunnies in the ocean waves would be a shame!
+Dry bags are great if you plan to do something on the water like kayaking or paddle boarding and don’t have anyone to watch your belongings on the beach.

-They keep the contents dry and secure, leaving you to enjoy your day worry-free.
+They keep the contents dry and secure, making you enjoy your day worry-free.
 This MARCHWAY Floating Waterproof Dry Bag is perfect for travel because it’s compact and long-lasting.

 Reef-safe sunscreen is a must to protect your skin and the delicate reef ecosystem.
-In 2021, the state of Hawaii banned the sale of sunscreens that contain chemicals that harm the reef.
+In 2021, Hawaii banned the sale of sunscreens that contain chemicals that harm the reef.
 This CeraVe Mineral Sunscreen is fantastic for sensitive skin and is reef-friendly.

 Is Hawaii Expensive to Visit?